-The following key issues remain unresolved at the time of writing this report:
+The proposed earthworks would improve the flood immunity of the land by providing additional land above the flood planning level.
+However, the following key issues remain unresolved at the time of writing this report:

 - Impacts to the character of the locality;

 - Impacts to biodiversity;

-- Impacts to and filling of ASS;

-- · Air quality and noise impacts;
+- Noise impacts:

 - Traffic and traffic safety impacts;

-- Flooding and drainage impacts; and
+- · Flooding and drainage impacts; and

 - Impacts to Aboriginal heritage.

-Whilst the site has potential for environmental rehabilitation, given the presence of the disused quarry void, the key issues relating to the proposal have not been appropriately resolved and accordingly, the proposal is not considered to be in the public interest.
+Whilst the proposal would improve the flood immunity of the land, the key issues relating to the proposal have not been appropriately resolved and accordingly, the proposal is not considered to be in the public interest.